MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/admin/dns/change-nameservers-at-1-1-internet.md

 ## <a name="add-a-txt-record-for-verification"></a>Hinzufügen eines TXT-Eintrags zur Überprüfung

-Bevor Sie Ihre Domäne in Microsoft 365 verwenden können, müssen wir uns vergewissern, dass Sie deren Besitzer sind.
-Ihre Fähigkeit, sich bei Ihrem Konto bei Ihrer Domänenregistrierungsstelle anzumelden und den DNS-Eintrag zu erstellen, ist für Microsoft 365 der Nachweis, dass Sie der Besitzer der Domäne sind.
+Before you use your domain with Microsoft 365, we have to make sure that you own it.
+Your ability to log in to your account at your domain registrar and create the DNS record proves to Microsoft 365 that you own the domain.

 > [!NOTE]
-> Dieser Eintrag wird nur verwendet, um zu überprüfen, ob Sie der Besitzer Ihrer Domäne sind.
-Er hat keine weiteren Auswirkungen.
-Sie können ihn später ggf. löschen.
+> This record is used only to verify that you own your domain; it doesn't affect anything else.
+You can delete it later, if you like.

-Führen Sie die folgenden Schritte aus, oder [schauen Sie sich das Video an (beginnen Sie bei 0:42)](https://support.office.com/article/Video-Change-nameservers-to-set-up-Office-365-with-1-1-Internet-0ef1b3b5-d27a-4004-8ca1-fbe0453a0ea3?ui=en-US&amp;rs=en-US&amp;ad=US).
+Führen Sie die folgenden Schritte aus, oder [schauen Sie sich das Video an (beginnen Sie bei 0:42)](https://support.microsoft.com/office/0ef1b3b5-d27a-4004-8ca1-fbe0453a0ea3).

 1. Um zu beginnen, wechseln Sie über [diesen Link](https://account.1and1.com/?redirect_url=https%3A%2F%2Fmy.1and1.com%2F)zu ihrer Domänen Seite bei 1&1 Ionos.
 You'll be prompted to log in.